leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 ### I. Community and enormous velocity has it's quirks ###

-Salt community is huge and very vibrant.
-At the moment of writing [saltstack] [6] has 320 watchers and 3,787 stars.
-And 1,462 open issues.
-No doubt, being an open souce gardener [is no an easy walk] [18].
-The community contribution is easy and kindly accepted, no strict procedures, no CLA agreements and long formal reviews.
-As a result some functionality or additions might be incomplete in sense documentation might be incomplete or inconsistent (some particular page might have while other not).
+Salt community is huge and vibrant.
+At the moment of writing [saltstack] [6] has 320 watchers and 3,787 stars. **And 1,462 open issues.** No doubt, being an open souce gardener [is no an easy walk] [18].
+The community contribution are easy and kindly accepted, no strict procedures, no CLA agreements and long formal reviews.
+As a result some of functionality or documentation is incomplete or inconsistent.

 I wouldn't say it's all bad OR black and white, I believe Salt has managed to be in compromise sweet spot - getting maximum from community, free of charge,